 brew services restart dnsmasq

-sudo mkdir -p /etc/resolver sudo nano /etc/resolver/localhost
+sudo mkdir -p /etc/resolver sudo nano /etc/resolver/test

 - Reboot OS X to enable the new resolver.